dxdxdt/proone/doc/htbt.md

 zeroes, the last of which is at the end of the data, to prevent buffer overflow.
-This data is non-existent(*hc_len* is zero and there's no *hc* after the fixed-length part of the frame) if the host has been breached by means other than brute foce login attacks.
+This data is non-existent(*hc_len* is zero and there's no *hc* after the fixed-length part of the frame) if the host has been breached by means other than brute force login attacks.

 **bf** contains the flag bits to describe the attributes of the instance.
 The